guomics-lab/MassNet-DDA/README.md

   --model=/data/XuanjiNovo_100M_massnet.ckpt \
   --output /data/output_cuda11_v1.0
 ```
-> **⚠️Note**: In the -v flag (-v /local/data:/data), please replace /local/data with the actual path on your local machine where you want to store the application data.
-This path must exist and be accessible.
+> **⚠️Note**: The -v flag ​​maps​​ the directory /local/data on the host machine to the path /data inside the docker.
+Please change /local/data to the actual path on your local machine where the data and model weights are stored.

 ## Example Run Command with Conda